freakpants/tokens/README.md

 ## Attribution
 This tracker is inspired by the idea and layout of the trackers that [https://twitter.com/Criminal__x](https://twitter.com/Criminal__x) is updating every day on Twitter.
-Images are loaded from the CDN of [WeFUT.com](http://WeFUT.com)
+Images are loaded from the CDN of [WeFUT.com](http://WeFUT.com) and I'm also using player data from them.

 There is no license attached, and you are free to use and modify the code however you wish.
 I would however prefer it if you raised an issue/create a pull request for new features.

 ## Database
 The code to generate the json file with the tokens in it, is not maintained in this repo.
 That's not because I'm hiding it, but because it's part of a repo that uses the entire database of players, and other functionality that is outside the scope of the tracker.
-The database is imported from the json files that are on WeFUT.com and I don't intend to publish their whole dataset without permission.
+The database is baased on player data from WeFUT.com.
 Basically, I added a few extra fields to the database that assign a player as a token:
 ![image](https://user-images.githubusercontent.com/12885929/184117414-1581c155-dbfb-4b5c-b7e6-87bac08e4e10.png)
 Whenever a new token is released, I just update those corresponding fields in my local database and export the whole set of tokens as the [json file](https://github.com/freakpants/tokens/blob/main/players.json) that the tracker uses.
 The JSON file is basically the pure html of each card, with some modifications in structure for interacting with the cards.